DaveTheBearMan/Shadow/README.md

 # Shadow Packet
 Super basic raw sockets implementation with BPF filtering.
-Data is not sent back to hosts, see [Keydra](https://github.com/DaveTheBearMan/Keydra) for a more complex raw sockets system with a custom packet type built on top UDP.
+By default, supports only one way communication, but two way communication can be implemented easily with an abstraction layer.

 ### What is Shadow
-Shadow allows a client to listen to incoming traffic on the outward facing interface for any UDP packets not sent by the host, with the prefix `[SHADOW]` in the data section.
+Shadow allows a client to listen to incoming traffic on the outward facing interface for any packets (TCP or UDP) not sent by the host, with the prefix `[SHADOW]` in the data section.
 The port, destination address, source address, etc, does not matter.
-Any data following the prefix will be run as a command.
+Any data following the prefix will be returned as data in the shadow packet (see below).

-### How to use shadow
+### How to use shadow example C2
 The dropper script install.sh will create a malicious service called `dbus-org.freedesktop.isolate1.service` that begins immediately and starts on boot.
 The binary is located at `/etc/ntpsvc/timesync.d`.
 The uninstall.sh script can be used to remove from a system.

-### Examples
+### Go Examples
 **Sending a packet**
 Sending packets is very easy.
 A lot of it is abstracted as it is meant to serve as a means of communication for other C2s, rather than being an intricate process in and of itself.